 - If Johne's is confirmed, cull goats that show unexplained weight loss and or scouring.

 - Vaccinate all goats and all kids before they are 2 months old.

-- If you are bringing goats onto your farm, introduce only those from farms where no stock have shown signs of Johne's disease in the last few years and/or buy in only vaccinated stock.
+- If you are bringing goats onto your farm, introduce only those from farms where no stock has shown signs of Johne's disease in the last few years and/or buy in only vaccinated stock.

 - Consider subdividing your farm.
-If you have an area where there have been no animals with signs of the disease you might be able to use this as 'safe' area.
+If you have an area where there have been no animals with signs of the disease you might be able to use this as a 'safe' area.
 In the 'infected' area graze only older vaccinated animals.

 There are other infectious causes of scouring such as coccidiosis and yersiniosis.